 Graded Work to be Returned

 One of my favorite teacher organization tools is my sterilite drawer system!
 I teach just three main sections of chemistry now, but I have taught more in the past.
 These drawers come in threes and are perfect for sorting work that has been graded and needs to be passed back to students.
 The drawers are nice because they are closed, meaning there is a limit to how much can fit in there.
-I use that to remind me to pass back papers.
-I usually have kids pass back work so the process isn’t so bad.
-I use binder clips to hold tests and quizzes together.
-I don’t like to have students pass those back because I feel that a student’s grade on assessments is their business only.
-By clipping them together, I know what papers I need to pass back and what I can let kids help me with.
+It’s a good reminder to me to pass back papers.

 How to Store Work for Absent Kids